Willem van den Brink

 I work on developing digital biomarkers based on wearable technologies such as smartwatches, smartphones, and medical patches.
 These enable continuous, non-invasive monitoring of physiological processes.
 My research combines sensor technology, data science, social innovation, and clinical applications to improve diagnostics and prevention in chronic diseases.

-At TNO, I am involved in projects on cardiometabolic diseases, inflammatory conditions, and diabetes.
+At TNO, I am leading the Digital Biomarker Lab, featuring projects on cardiometabolic diseases, inflammatory conditions, and diabetes.
 I lead research within the ENGAGE, IBDigital, DIMPLAD, and iCARE4CVD projects, collaborating with public and private partners to validate and implement digital biomarkers in practice.
-My goal is to make health monitoring accessible, reliable, and personalized, shifting the focus from care to prevention.
+My ambition is to make health monitoring accessible, reliable, and personalized, shifting the focus from clinic to home, from care to prevention.

 Projects